 The change has been driven by our research on how the divorce law in England and Wales is working in practice.
-The Finding Fault project project, led by Professor Liz Trinder at the University of Exeter, provided empirical evidence that the current law encourages dishonesty and undermines the aim of the justice system.
+The Finding Fault project, led by Professor Liz Trinder at the University of Exeter, provided empirical evidence that the current law encourages dishonesty and undermines the aim of the family justice system.

 The Finding Fault research directly resulted in new government legislation which, when it becomes law, will benefit a million families over the next decade through a clearer, fairer and less harmful divorce process.

 Making the case for divorce law reform